HashDBrown/MotorEase_Smoothies/README.md

 ***Step 2: Run the Docker Image***

+- Navigate to the root directory of `MotorEase_Smoothies`.
 - Use the following commands based on your platform.
 This command links the local `Code`, `Data`, and `embeddings` directories to the Docker container, ensuring changes in these directories reflect in the container.

 **MacOS/Linux**: